A vision of creating a better world for children with severe and complex needs is being realised – right through to their personal hygiene.

 The Closomats fitted at Treloar’s mean that now over 50,000 are in place across the UK, in individual’s homes, specialist and mainstream schools, care establishments and public venues.
 Many are in daily use 30+ years after first being installed.

-Total Hygiene, which manufactures Closomats, in the UK, has over 50 years’ experience in delivering personal hygiene solutions.
+Closomat, which manufactures in the UK, has over 50 years’ experience in delivering personal hygiene solutions.
 The company has developed a range of equipment and support services that today meets every need, including height adjustable basins, changing tables and the brand-leading, top-selling ‘wash and dry’ toilet, the Closomat Palma Vita.

 Uniquely, the products are backed up by in-house support, from assessment of requirements, design of an accessible bathroom or washroom to legislative and budgetary requirements, installation and commissioning of equipment, and lifetime maintenance.
 Full details of equipment are available here.